Cloudesley Shovell: Family

 In 1691 Shovell married Elizabeth Hill, Lady Narborough (1661–1732), the widow of his former commander, Rear Admiral Sir John Narborough.
 Through her, he had two stepsons (Sir John Narborough, 1st Baronet, and James Narborough), who both entered naval careers and died, aged 23 and 22, at the sinking of HMS Association in October 1707.
 Shovell and his wife also had two daughters: Elizabeth and Anne.
 Elizabeth married Lord Romney, whilst Anne married John Blackwood.

 In popular media

+In the 1952 film Against All Flags, an admiral named Sir Cloudesley, whose surname is not stated, is shown commanding British naval forces in an attack on a pirate stronghold in Madagascar in 1700.
+He is played by Lester Matthews.

 Actor Jonathan Coy was cast as Shovell in the Channel 4 TV series, Longitude in 2000.